mathewkramsch/vim_todo/README.md

 # Vim To Do
-Simple syntax highlighting for vim todo notes.
+Simple syntax highlighting for vim todo notes. \
+*Written for use on gnome-terminal, may not work on other terminal emulators*

 ## Usage:
 - download notes.vim file & put in ~/.vim/colors/ (or wherever your vim config files are located)